H-ADJI/hrflow-indeed-assignment/README.md

 Scripts to collect data from indeed job board, the collected jobs will be indexed in hrflow internal databases using python + hrflow APIs.

 ## setup

 - install packages and dependencies (requirements.txt)
 - install a browser for playwright using playwright install chromium

 ## Scraping flow

 - clicking the location for suggestion
 - getting the search parameter from home page
 - choosing a location
 - navigating to the job list
 - paginating until no next page
 - deal with popup when navigating pages
 - extract each page html
 - parse html to get the jobs urls
+- visit each job page
+- extract job data from json in script tag
+- merge data from feed with data from job page
+- done

 ## Data fields